TheSatoLab/CoVFit/CoVFit_CLI/ReadMe.md

 An example of using CovFit if you have a fasta file named `my_file.fasta` in your `~/Documents/Covid` directory would be:<br>
 `./CovFit_cli --input ~/Documents/Covid/my_file.fasta --outdir ~/Documents/Covid/output/`<br>

-The output file will be named `CovFit_Predictions_Fold_X.tsv`, where `X` is the number of the model instance used.
-Note that CovFit CLI will overwrite files in the output directory with the same fold number.
+The output file will be named `CovFit_Predictions_Fold_X.tsv`, where `X` is the number of the model instance used. **Note that CovFit CLI will overwrite files in the output directory with the same fold number**.

 ### Folds
 The CovFit CLI will run using one of the five model instances.
 The default is model instance 0.
 You can specify a particular model instance with the `-f, --fold' argument and an integer from 0 to 4.